Neutrino interactions in liquid scintillators including active-sterile neutrino mixing: Formalism

 The U-matrix for the 3+1 scheme has the form \cite{Gariazzo:2017,Collin:2016}

 where the parameter $\theta_{14}$ is added in order to account for the mixing between the sterile and the lightest neutrino mass eigenstate.

+In the two schemes studied, we have taken the mixing mechanism to be unaffected by CP violations.
 In both cases, one can perform a rotation in this subspace to diagonalize the submatrix $\mu \, \tau$ of Eq.(\ref{H}) \cite{Dighe:2000,Tamborra:2012}, and since the $\nu_\mu$ and $\nu_\tau$ fluxes in the SN are similar we denote them by $F_{\nu_x}$.
 Neutrino flavor conversions inside a supernova are possible and their effectiveness depends on the matter density.
 Since the matter density (and therefore the potencial) decreases with the star radius, active neutrinos exhibit two Mikheyev-Smirnov-Wolfenstein (MSW) resonances called H (high density) and L (low density) where the flavor conversion mechanism is amplified \cite{Dighe:2000}.
 One can solve Eq. (\ref{evolution}) and plot the neutrino level crossing scheme of Fig. \ref{crossing} (the half-plane with positive values of density corresponds to neutrinos and the half-plane with negative values of the density to antineutrinos) \cite{Dighe:2000,Giunti:2003,Smirnov:2003}.
 If we consider sterile neutrinos, there is an inner extra resonance, the S resonance, between the electron type neutrino and the sterile one.
 It is worth mentioning that in other works, the resonance is considered to occur at low densities (outer resonance) \cite{Tang:2020}

 The neutrino flux that arrives at Earth can be computed as a superposition of the neutrino fluxes produced in the neutrinosphere inside the SN.